The best place to be on a sunny day - or any day

 In the event of thunder storms we will have to ask you to leave the water immediately.
 An ‘all clear’ to re-enter the water will be given once there has been a 30 minute lapse between thunder rolls.
 Unfortunately, we cannot offer refunds for lost swimming time.

-Our Safeguarding Children and Adults at Risk Policy can be found here (download pdf).
+Our Safeguarding Children and Adults at Risk Policy can be found at the pool reception or by clicking on the paperclip.